AmineBoualleguee/AmineBoualleguee/README.md

 ### About Me

 - Currently working on web apps and management systems
-- Focused on TypeScript and C#
+- Focused on TypeScript ,Java and C#
 - Always picking up new tools along the way
 - Reach me via GitHub or LinkedIn below